msaldarriaga15/Python-Project/README.md

 You can find the code [here](https://github.com/Andrea-Giuliani/Python-Project/blob/master/demo/app.py)

-As mentioned before, this module is divided into three main parts.
+This module was divided into three main parts.
 - 1st: To create the interface which collects the inputs from the user, using streamlit library
 - 2nd: To filter ans sort the dataset according to 3 user's inputs - programming language skills, language and date posted.
 - 3rd: To display the list with the recommended jobs

-The most of the code used was based on the official streamlit tutorial, what can be found on this [link](https://docs.streamlit.io/tutorial/create_a_data_explorer_app.html#filter-results-with-a-slider)
+The most of the code was based on the official streamlit tutorial, what can be found on this [link](https://docs.streamlit.io/tutorial/create_a_data_explorer_app.html#filter-results-with-a-slider) and it is already well documented.

 The only new function created by the group was the funcion calculate_skill_index, as shown here: